HenSch90/SiD/Modul_A (Grundprogramm).md

 fo:

 tr:
-GOTO index IF !sidpretest_consent.value and !sf_h.value
+GOTO index IF !sid_ic.value and !sf_h.value
-GOTO offer IF sidpretest_consent.value and jsCheck.value and isMobile.value and width.value lt 768
+GOTO offer IF sid_ic.value and jsCheck.value and isMobile.value and width.value lt 768
-GOTO A_1 IF sidpretest_consent.value
+GOTO A_1 IF sid_ic.value

 hi: